Enjaz App

 What is the recent mood?

 Recent user voice shows a mixed sentiment.
-Users appreciate convenience of digital remittance, but report registration friction.
+Users appreciate ease of international transfers, but report technical bugs during registration.

 What Users Love